fitbenchmarking/fitbenchmarking/docs/source/users/technical_reports.rst

 Technical Reports
 #################

-On this page you will find links to Technical Reports that showcase new FitBenchmarking features, and it has been used for particular problems or for specific scientific software packages.
+On this page you will find links to Technical Reports that showcase new features, and examples of how FitBenchmarking has been used for particular problems or for specific scientific software packages.

 Adding Bayesian Methods to FitBenchmarking
 ==========================================